Defective 3M Military Earplugs

 Military Hearing Loss

-You may not even have realized that you used these earplugs.
+Many do not even have realized that he or she used these earplugs.
 The government issued millions of service members with Combat Arms Earplugs while engaging in foreign conflicts.
 These engagements were:

 - The Iraq War